alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 ### How to access

 **Note that this section is only for your convenience in understanding the access method.
 The access work has been completed in this sample code, and you do not need to modify it.**
-1. First, modify the pom XML file, which introduces the spring cloud ailbaba governance labelrouting dependency.
+1. First, modify the pom XML file, which introduces the Spring Cloud Alibaba governance routing dependency.
 ```xml
 <dependency>
    <groupId>com.alibaba.cloud</groupId>